 TGbf editor, insert new paragraph after the paragraph that starts with “The Orientation Present subfield is…”

-The SP subfield is set to 1 to indicate that the Extended Schedule element is present in the DMG Sensing Measurement Setup Request frame.
-It is set to 0 otherwise.
+The SP subfield is set to 1 to indicate that the Extended Schedule element isin use .
+It is set to 0 otherwise. #356

 9.4.2.322.3 DMG Sensing Scheduling subelement